Is the warranty worthwhile?

 - comply with an agreement to pay the purchase price to a person who sold a car to the car trader or to remit the whole or any part of the purchase price to another person; or

-- pay transfer or registration fees or A state tax on the transfer of ownership of property such as land, or on leases., or provide a roadworthiness certificate or other document necessary to enable a car to be registered; or
+- pay transfer or registration fees or stamp duty, or provide a roadworthiness certificate or other document necessary to enable a car to be registered; or

 - comply with an agreement to refund a deposit or other amount following termination of a contract to purchase a car; or